 But, this is not a history blog, and so I shall return to the subject of soup, specifically Eshkeneh, the Persian Onion Soup.
 I adore soups and stews of all description, and tend to favour the heavy ones in autumn, and the lighter ones, like today’s Eshkeneh, in spring time.

-And interestingly, so do my Persian clients, it would seem.
+And so do my Persian clients.
 Quite often, eshkeneh is asked for when I cater to Nowruz parties.
 Nowruz is the spiritual Persian New Year, that falls on the first day of spring.
 It is celebrated not just in Iran, but in many other Central Asian communities.
 You can read more about it here.

 How to Cook Eshkeneh

 Onions are the star of the show, so don’t skimp on them!
 I use 1 large onion for 2 people, and slice them, so they add to the body of the soup.
 White or brown onions are perfect for this, red onions just lose themselves when cooked, as far as I’m concerned.
 I tend to keep them for salads.

 Read more about it here.
 Traditionally, fresh fenugreek leaves (shanbalileh in Farsi, methi leaves in Hindi) are used to add colour and flavour to this soup.

 Most people use half the amount of leaves that I do.
 But I rather like the hint of curry flavour in the soup, and so I use a large handful for a recipe for 2 people.
 This is something you can play around with, no?

 But I totally get that they are not going to be the easiest thing to get for many in the West (or East!).

 So, the next best thing?
 If you have access to online shopping, you know that’s the way to go, right?